Optimization Hyper-parameter Laws for Large Language Models: Optimization Hyper-parameter Laws

 \subsubsection{Insights into LR schedule Effects through Opt-Laws}

 OpenAI researchers previously observed that the LR schedule $\eta(t)$ has a negligible impact on the final training loss~\citep{kaplan2020scaling}.
-However, recent studies on pre-training and continual training of LLMs have discovered new LR schedules that achieve lower training losses compared to the widely-used cosine decay schedule~\citep{ibrahim2024simple,hagele2024scaling}.
-These seemingly contradictory findings can be reconciled through our \abbr{}.
+However, recent studies on pre-training and continual training of LLMs have discovered new LR schedules that achieve lower training losses compared to the widely-used cosine decay schedule~\citep{ibrahim2024simple,hagele2024scaling}. \abbr{} offers a unified interpretation of these seemingly contradictory observations.

 \abbr{} reveal that the model loss has an asymptotic lower bound related to the model capability.
 When the dataset is sufficiently large, the training loss approaches this asymptotic bound, rendering it independent of the LR schedule.
 However, the rate at which the loss approaches this bound is influenced by the LR schedule $\eta(t)$.
 This explains why, during fine-tuning or continual training, it is possible to find some LR schedules that outperform cosine decay: these newly discovered schedules enable the model to reach its performance limits more rapidly.
 Yet, as the dataset size increases, the differences introduced by varying LR schedules diminish.